Pinpoint Answer Today logoPinpoint Answer Today

 What is the answer to LinkedIn Pinpoint #616?

-The answer is Rooms: Study, Foyer, Nursery, Attic, Kitchen.
+The answer is Rooms of a house: Study, Foyer, Nursery, Attic, Kitchen.